elastic/kibana/src/plugins/data/server/server.api.md

     TERMS = "terms"
 }

-// Warning: (ae-missing-release-tag) "calcAutoIntervalLessThan" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function calcAutoIntervalLessThan(maxBucketCount: number, duration: number): moment.Duration;

 // Warning: (ae-missing-release-tag) "castEsToKbnFieldTypeName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public